otcamargo/location-service/README.md

 ```
 The cep must be formatted this exact way, using only numbers.

-To delete a new vulnerable zone in the db, you need to send a `DELETE` request to `/vulnerable_zones` containing a payload like this:
+To delete a zip code from the db, you need to send a `DELETE` request to `/zip_codes` containing a payload like this:
 ```
 {
 	"cep": "03462120"